AncientSouls/AncientSouls.github.io/CONTRIBUTION.md

 npm run dev-test # test all packages

 # Not safe, change the packages operations
-npm run dev-build # dev-check, dev-normalize, dev-docs npm run dev-normalize # copies the same .travis and sh packages to all packages npm run dev-doc # regenerate ./doc npm run dev-doc-packages # regenerate ./package/**/doc npm run dev-docs # dev-s and dev-s-packages
+npm run dev-build # dev-check, dev-normalize, dev-doc npm run dev-normalize # copies the same .travis and sh packages to all packages npm run dev-doc # regenerate ./doc

 # Not safe, commits
 M="message" npm run dev-all-acp # if has changes, add, commit and push all with message into all repositories includes root dev and doc repository